denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Existing Literature

-"Plain Text" makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include science and technology studies, platform studies, history of data, software and critical code studies, and media archeology.
+*Plain Text* makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include science and technology studies, platform studies, history of data, software and critical code studies, and media archeology.
 Recent comparable books in this space include: *Paper